WHAT IS ACCEPTANCE AND COMMITMENT THERAPY?

 Acceptance and commitment therapy (ACT), which was developed in the mid- to late-1980s by Steven C. Hayes, Kelly Wilson, and Kirk Storsahl, is a part of the cognitive-behavioral therapy (CBT) tradition.
 In many ways, ACT is the newest form of CBT.

 If you are not familiar with CBT, let me break it down.
-Basically, traditional CBT focused on helping people change their unhelpful thought patterns as a way of changing their mood and their behavior.
-Traditional CBT works well, but there is one major problem: changing your thinking is not always easy.
+Basically, traditional CBT focuses on helping people change their unhelpful thought patterns as a way of changing their mood and their behavior.
+Traditional CBT works well, but there is one major problem; changing your thinking is not always easy.
 Some thoughts are just really stubborn!
-But, there is a really effective alternative: mindfulness and acceptance.
+But, there is a really effective alternative: ACT.

 Let me give you an example, in traditional CBT someone with depression or anxiety might have very negative thoughts about themselves or assume the worst case scenario.
-With traditional CBT, you would have challenged these kinds of thoughts and work towards developing more balanced or realistic thinking.
+With traditional CBT, you would challenge these kinds of thoughts and work towards developing more balanced or realistic thinking to improve their mood.
 Again, this is great, but often times these types of thoughts don't just disappear.
-Also, sometimes, even just engaging with these kinds of thoughts gets you tangled up in them and removed from the present moment, where you can take ACTions to build a meaningful life.
+Also, sometimes just engaging these kinds of thoughts gets you tangled up in them and removed from the present moment, where you can take ACTions to build a meaningful life.

-With ACT, you focus on using mindfulness and acceptance to recognize that these thoughts are mental events, not facts.
-In other words, you don't need to buy into them.
-You can have unrealistic negative thoughts about yourself and irrational worries about the future and not be distressed by them.
-You can just notice them without judgment and come back to the present moment, which is where you can enACT the kinds of changes needed in your life to build the life you want for yourself.
-Your thoughts don't need to get in the way!
+With ACT, you focus on using mindfulness and acceptance strategies to recognize that these thoughts are mental events, not facts, and allow for painful feelings in order to engage in meaningful behaviors.
+You can have unrealistic negative thoughts about yourself and irrational worries about the future, notice them without judgment, and come back to the present moment, which is where you can enACT the kinds of changes needed in your life to build the life you want.
+Your thoughts and feelings don't need to get in the way!